Verdigris is an energy intelligence and building automation service.

 - Verdigris uses reliable third party weather information provider.

-- Verdigris uses GLOBAL 2000 Company’s badging information to estimate building occupancy.
+- Verdigris uses Fortune 500 Company’s badging information to estimate building occupancy.

-- Verdigris uses ASHRAE 55 compliance models and GLOBAL 2000 Company’s BMS data3 to model building comfort requirements.
+- Verdigris uses ASHRAE 55 compliance models and Fortune 500 Company’s BMS data3 to model building comfort requirements.

 The Verdigris’ model provides the following key features: